-How can these practices attract more high-net-worth clients and keep the ones they have satisfied?
-To help advisors answer that question, we’ve built a list of the top 5 keys to managing high-net-worth clients.
+How can your practice effectively target wealthy individuals and keep them satisfied?
+To help advisors answer that question, we’ve built a list of the top five keys to attracting, managing, and retaining HNW clients.

 There are some misconceptions about how the wealthy think about price.
-Some believe that the wealthy don’t think about how much they spend on products and services—they have so much money, why would they care?
-Others think that the wealthy tend to be penny-pinchers, always seeking out a bargain—how else do you think they got wealthy in the first place?
+Some believe that affluent investors don’t think about how much they spend on products and services—they have so much money, why would they care?
+Others think that the wealthy tend to be penny-pinchers, always seeking out a bargain—how do you think they got wealthy in the first place?

-Both of these probably apply to one high-net-worth individual or another, but neither is true for this class of investor as a whole.
+These characterizations might apply to one end of the high-net-worth spectrum or the other, but they don’t hold true for this class of investor as a whole.
 A much more common characteristic of this investor category is their appreciation for value and cost-effectiveness.

 The takeaway?
 Give your clients a great value, but don’t undercut your worth.
-Financial advisors sometimes go out of their way to offer discounted services or special rates when managing high-net-worth clients’ assets.
+Financial advisors sometimes go out of their way to offer discounted services or special rates in an effort to attract high-net-worth clients.
 However, McKinsey research shows that financial advisors who significantly underprice their services erode their perceived value to clients.
 As a result, they tend to have fewer high-net-worth clients and manage fewer assets with those they do attract.

 Instead, financial advisors interested in managing high-net-worth clients’ assets should charge a fair price and drive home the value of what they’re doing.

-Being communicative about their plans and results, clarifying the impact they’ve had on their clients’ personal wealth, discussing challenges avoided and opportunities seized—these are the things that attract and keep wealthy clients.
-Not whether they’re paying one percentage or another in fees.
+Being communicative about plans and results, clarifying the impact you’ve had on their personal wealth, discussing challenges avoided, and highlighting opportunities seized are the things that attract and keep wealthy clients, not whether they’re paying one percentage or another in fees.
 Here are four values you can offer that go beyond your base price for services.

 It’s important to be patient during the onboarding process, especially if you’re serving your first high-net-worth client.
 It may take time for you to gain insight into the full picture of your wealthy clients’ assets.

 First, the wealthy simply have more assets to keep track of—naturally, the onboarding process is going to take more time.
 However, your HNW clients may not have a lot of patience for spending time on that process.

-If you want to be the primary (or central) advisor for your HNW client, you need to be highly trusted and will have developed a strong relationship with their client.
+If you want to be the primary (or central) advisor for your HNW client, you need to be highly trusted and develop a strong relationship with them.
 It can take some time for advisors who have just acquired their first high-net-wealth client to build that trust.

 Managing high-net-worth clients’ wealth is time consuming.
 Not only is there simply more to manage, but they’re too valuable to your practice to treat like any other customer.